-Rotate the end of the control lever upward to the second detent for low-speed wiper operation, or to the third detent for high-speed operation.
+Rotate the end of the lever upward to the second detent past the intermittent settings for low-speed wiper operation.

+Rotate the end of the lever upward to the third detent past the intermittent settings for high-speed wiper operation.